 - BlockFi also lets customers borrow against their cryptocurrency at lower rates than they might get with a personal loan.

-- To help you keep your account safe, BlockFi offers security features like two-factor authentication, allowlisting, and internal PII verification.
+- To help you keep your account safe, BlockFi offers security features like two-factor authentication, allowing listing, and internal PII verification.

-- This company is currently best known for their dynamic and innovative savings product, which lets you deposit cryptocurrency and receive a high rate of return.
+- This company is currently best known for its dynamic and innovative savings product, which lets you deposit cryptocurrency and receive a high rate of return.

 BlockFi Products and Services

 BlockFi builds alternative banking products for crypto investors, and they even have new offerings in the works.
 Here are the main ways you can use BlockFi to help you reach your financial goals.

 This non-traditional “savings account” lets you deposit cryptocurrency you already hold and earn up to 8.6% APY in the process.
 Note that interest accrues daily on your account balance, yet it is paid out monthly.
 This account is also free of hidden fees and minimum balance requirements.

 If you already have cryptocurrency as part of your portfolio and you’re a long-term investor, you might as well deposit it at BlockFi and earn interest on your account.
 Just keep in mind that how much you’ll earn depends on the type of cryptocurrency you hold.
 For example, as of writing, Bitcoin (Tier 1) currently earns 6%, whereas Ethereum earns 5.25% and PAX earns 8.6%.